perladvent/perldotcom/content/article/how-does-traceroute-work-.md

 ### Traceroute with Perl

-The module {{< mcpan "Net::Traceroute::PurePerl" >}} implements the traceroute functionality in Perl.
+The module [Net::Traceroute::PurePerl]({{<mcpan "Net::Traceroute::PurePerl" >}}) implements the traceroute functionality in Perl.
 I installed the module from CPAN and ran it on the Perl.com domain using this one liner:

     $ sudo $(which perl) -MNet::Traceroute::PurePerl -wE \
       'my $n=Net::Traceroute::PurePerl->new(host=>"perl.com");$n->traceroute();$n->pretty_print'